-The dog says of summer are quickly coming to an end and soon it will be time to send our children back to school or college.
-With the first week of August a flurry of preparation for both students and parents is in full swing.
-New backpacks, new school supplies, new clothes, new shoes, meeting new teachers and the renewing of friendships (who isn’t already in touch with their friends to see what everyone is wearing on that “all important” first day of class?) all go along with the excitement that back to school brings.
+The dog days of summer are quickly coming to an end and soon it will be time to send our children back to school or college.
+With the first week of August, a flurry of preparation for both students and parents is in full swing.
+New backpacks, new school supplies, new clothes, new shoes, meeting new teachers, and the renewing of friendships (who isn’t already in touch with their friends to see what everyone is wearing on that “all-important” first day of class?) all go along with the excitement that back to school brings.
 With all this activity, it’s also very important to take some time to plan for back to school health.

 10 Back To School Health Tips to Keep Your Children Healthy

 Since there is a bit of time before the beginning of school, now is a good time to introduce or reinforce to your children the importance of handwashing.
 Get your children into the habit of washing their hands before eating and after bathroom use.
 Good old soap and warm water are just as effective as hand sanitizers which contain toxic chemicals such as triclosan.
 Be aware that antibacterial soaps can lead to the development of antibiotic-resistant microorganisms.
 Your back to school health list should always include frequent reminders for your children to wash their hands.

 2) Coughing, Sneezing, Runny Nose – Oh My!

 Teach your children the importance of coughing and sneezing into their sleeve or a tissue, if one is available.
 Place a small package of tissue in your children’s backpacks with a reminder to immediately throw away any used tissues.

 Teach your children that certain items are not shared.
 These include eating utensils, drinking cups, water bottles, pens/pencils, cell phones, grooming articles, cosmetics, etc. This is especially important during cold and flu season and placed as a high priority on your back-to-school health list.
 Provide your children access to their own personal school supplies, tissues, water bottles, etc.